tom-englert/BuildScripts/README.md

 # BuildScripts
-Common build scripts to use on a vsNext build server
+Common Power Shell build scripts to use on a vsNext build server